Foile/crypto-pay-api/README.md

 * **user_id** (number)
 Telegram User ID.
 The user needs to have an account in our bot (send /start if no).
 * **asset** (string)
 Currency code.
-Supported assets: `BTC`, `TON`, `ETH` (only testnet), `USDT`, `USDC`, `BUSD`.
+Supported assets: `BTC`, `TON`, `ETH`, `USDT`, `USDC` and `BUSD`.
 * **amount** (string)
 Amount of the transfer in float.
+The minimum and maximum amounts for each of the support asset roughly correspond to the limit of 1-25000 USD.
+Use [getExchangeRates](#getExchangeRates) to convert amounts.
 For example: `125.50`
 * **spend_id** (string)
-It is used to make your request idempotent.
-It's guaranteed that only one of the transfers with the same spend_id will be accepted by Crypto Pay API.
-This parameter is useful when the transfer should be retried (i.e. request timeout/connection reset/500 HTTP status/etc).
-You can use a withdrawal id or something.
+Unique ID to make your request idempotent and ensure that only one of the transfers with the same spend_id is accepted from your app.
+This parameter is useful when the transfer should be retried (i.e. request timeout, connection reset, 500 HTTP status, etc).
 Up to 64 symbols.
 * **comment** (string)
 *Optional*.
-The comment of the invoice.
-The comment will show in the notification about the transfer.
+Comment for the transfer.
+Users will see this comment when they receive a notification about the transfer.
 Up to 1024 symbols.
 * **disable_send_notification** (boolean)
 *Optional*.
 Pass true if the user should not receive a notification about the transfer.
 Default is false.